Information for Current and Prospective MS Statistics Students

 - There is no credit by examination for any course in your program.

 All students must meet the SJSU writing requirement.
 It is important that you do this as soon as possible (see the time line/links below).
-Some students will need to take a course to meet this requirement, and if so that course will not count towards the units required for the degree.
-Some students would complete this requirement by taking Math 100W, which requires that you first take the WST (writing skills test).
-Some student would also complete this requirement by taking CS 200W or ENGR 200W (which do not require taking the WST, but other departments may or may not have other prerequisites for taking such a course.
+Some students will need to take a course to meet this requirement, and, if so, that course will not count towards the units required for the degree.
+Some students will complete this requirement by taking Math 100W, which requires that you first take the WST (Writing Skills Test).
+Some student will complete this requirement by taking CS 200W or ENGR 200W (which do not require taking the WST, but other departments may or may not have other prerequisites for taking such a course.
 In the past, the CS department has allowed any student to take CS 200W regardless of major).
-It would be a good idea to finish this requirement before beginning the thesis or writing project, after all, the purpose of this requirement is to help you with your writing.

 - If you were admitted conditionally and have met those requirements, you should apply to have your status changed ASAP.